kaecy/4chan-thread-archive/README.md

 Command line utility for making archives of 4chan threads.

+# About
+Quick and easy way to save 4chan threads with a tiny script.

-# Install and Use
+# Install, Use and Uninstall
+Requirements (you don't need these versions, should work with any):
+- python-3.13
+- requests (gets installed automatically)

+## Install
+Did you know you can install git-repos as python packages?

-To install you should run this command: `pip install git+https://github.com/kaecy/4chan-thread-archive`
+Run this command: `pip install git+https://github.com/kaecy/4chan-thread-archive`

-This command installs the `4chan_thread_archive` command.
+Using that command installs the fourchan_archive package and it contains the `4chan_thread_archive` command.

 You can use it like this:
 ```terminal